-- 2.10 Neighbourhood Plans must be prepared in line with national guidance and legislation including the Localism Act (2011), the Neighbourhood Planning (General) Regulations (2012)9, the Neighbourhood Planning Act, the National Planning Policy Framework (NPPF) (2019) and National Planning Practice Guidance (NPPG). - 2.11 Neighbourhood Plans must be in general conformity with the strategic policies of the development plan.
+(General) Regulations (2012)9, the Neighbourhood Planning Act, the National Planning Policy Framework (NPPF) (2019) and National Planning Practice Guidance (NPPG).

+- 2.11 Neighbourhood Plans must be in general conformity with the strategic policies of the development plan.
 The development plan for Woodstock is the West Oxfordshire Local Plan, which was adopted by West Oxfordshire District Council in 2018 and sets out the overall planning framework for the district from 2011 to 2031. - 2.12 Due to its 'very good range of services and facilities given its size' and its good accessibility to and from Oxford, the Local Plan states that Woodstock can accommodate a reasonable scale of development throughout the plan period.
 Policy OS2 (locating development in the right places) notes that Woodstock is suitable for a reasonable scale of development, whilst protecting its important historic character and setting of Blenheim Palace.
 Policy EW10 (Eynsham Woodstock sub-area strategy) directs growth towards Woodstock whilst seeking to ensure that new development also provides for essential supporting infrastructure and that the masterplanning of development sites maximises opportunities to create and strengthen green infrastructure. - 2.13 The Local Plan allocates three (non-strategic) sites in Woodstock for a total housing allocation of 600 homes (illustrated on Figure 4): - EW3 Land east of Woodstock to accommodate 300 homes north of the A44 Oxford Road.
-This previously greenfield site on the south eastern edge of Woodstock is currently being developed.
+This is a greenfield site on the south eastern edge of Woodstock currently in agricultural use.
 The site immediately adjoins existing residential development to the west and is bordered to the north by sports pitches associated with the Marlborough School. - EW4 Land north of Hill Rise, Woodstock to accommodate around 120 dwellings.
 This is a greenfield site located on the northern approach into Woodstock along the A44 Manor Road.
 It adjoins existing development at Hill Rise and Vanbrugh Close to the west and south. - EW5: Land north of Banbury Road, Woodstock to accommodate 180 homes.
 This is a greenfield site located on the northern edge of Woodstock between Green Lane and Banbury Road.
-The site is currently in agricultural use.
+The site is currently in agricultural use. - 2.14 The Local Plan sets out a number of objectives associated with environmental and heritage assets, including open space.
+Of particular importance to the protection of Woodstock's environmental and heritage assets is the following: - CO14: Conserve and enhance the character and significance of West Oxfordshire's high quality natural, historic and cultural environment